Tower Gaps in Multicolour Ramsey Numbers: Ramsey Theory of Sequences

 we are finished.
-Otherwise, there is a max-induced copy of $L_\ell$ in $S_A$ and $L_r$ in $S_B$, which along with $a_{j_k}$ forms a max-induced copy of $L$ in $S$. \end{proof}
+Otherwise, there is a max-induced copy of $L_\lef$ in $S_A$ and $L_r$ in $S_B$, which along with $a_{j_k}$ forms a max-induced copy of $L$ in $S$. \end{proof}

-Given $n, k \in \mathbb N$, recall $f(k)$ is the largest integer for which there exists some $\varepsilon > 0$ such that every sequence of length $n$ contains either at least $f(k)$ distinct max-induced patterns on $k$ elements or a homogeneous subsequence of length $n^\varepsilon$.
+Given $n, k \in \mathbb N$, recall $f(k)$ is the largest integer for which there exists some $\varepsilon > 0$ such that every sequence of length $n$ contains either at least $f(k)$ distinct max-induced patterns on $k$ elements or a monotonic subsequence of length $n^\varepsilon$.